 Salsa verde served with carne asada, beans and tortillas.

-Enjoy a taste of Mexico in the comfort of your own home with this simple, yet totally satisfying salsa!
+Enjoy a taste of Mexico in the comfort of your own home with this simple, yet totally satisfying salsa verde recipe!

 Salsa Verde Video